 Mastering the golf swing is also a difficult process.
 And while a Home Depot customer might not be excited to learn how to fix a leaky toilet, a PGA TOUR Superstore customer is typically very eager to spend time in a store learning how to fix a leaky swing.

-“Because of the experiential aspect of our stores, people like to come in and just tinker around,” said Sullivan, who is among 10 golf industry leaders on the NGF’s diverse board of directors.
+“Because of the experiential aspect of our stores, people like to come in and just tinker around,” said Sullivan, who recently was appointed Chairman of the NGF’s diverse Board of Directors.
 “They like to learn new things.
 People always like to learn what is the latest and greatest and they don’t leave.
 We don’t necessarily care if they buy anything during that time, but they learn more about our store and the products and they’ll come back because of that experience.”

 On average, PGA TOUR Superstore visitors spend about 60-75 minutes in the store, Sullivan said.
 Being able to draw more golfers in the door has led to a record growth for the company.
 And there’s no sign of slowing down.